ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-vsphere-platform.md

 # vSphere components
 {: #vrw-vsphere-platform}

-The {{site.data.keyword.cloud_notm}} for VMware® Regulated Workloads is built with vSphere technology, which includes the ESXi hypervisors and vCenter appliance.
+The {{site.data.keyword.cloud}} for VMware® Regulated Workloads is built with vSphere technology, which includes the VMware ESXi™ hypervisors and vCenter appliance.

 ## Management cluster
 {: #vrw-vsphere-platform-management}